bagheri365/Denoising-Autoencoder/README.md

 # Table of contents
 - Data Preparation
+  - Load Data
-  - Load DataScale and Reshape the Data
+  - Scale and Reshape the Data
   - Add Noise to the Data
 - Denoising Autoencoder
   - Build Encoder Model